Prince Harry and Meghan involved in ‘near catastrophic’ paparazzi car chase in New York | News Channel 3-12

 “This relentless pursuit, lasting over two hours, resulted in multiple near collisions involving other drivers on the road, pedestrians and two NYPD officers.”

+A member of the couple’s security team, Chris Sanchez, speaking exclusively to CNN, said the incident was alarming.
+“I have never seen, experienced anything like this,” he said.
+“What we were dealing with was very chaotic.
+There were about a dozen vehicles: cars, scooters and bicycles.”

+The Sussexes were scared – but were relieved when they returned to the apartment where they were staying, he said.
+“The public were in jeopardy at several points.
+It could have been fatal,” Sachez told CNN’s Max Foster.

-The statement said the couple understood that while “being a public figure comes with a level of interest from the public, it should never come at the cost of anyone’s safety.”
-They urged the media not to publish photographs from the incident.
+The couple’s spokesperson said that while “being a public figure comes with a level of interest from the public, it should never come at the cost of anyone’s safety” and urged the media not to publish photographs from the incident.
 “Dissemination of these images, given the ways in which they were obtained, encourages a highly intrusive practice that is dangerous to all in involved.”

 A local law enforcement source corroborated some of the couple’s account, saying that a group of paparazzi followed Harry and Meghan in cars, motorcycles, scooters after they left the event on Tuesday.
 A protective team from the New York Police Department (NYPD) followed Harry and Meghan in another car, and was forced to make some avoiding maneuvers to get away from the paparazzi, the source said.